groupdocs-merger/GroupDocs.Merger-Docs/net/getting-started/features-overview.md

 keywords:
 productName: GroupDocs.Merger for .NET
 hideChildren: False
+toc: true
 ---
 GroupDocs.Merger allows you to join multiple documents and manipulate single document structure across wide range of [supported document types]({{< ref "merger/net/getting-started/supported-document-formats.md" >}}).
 Below, the short list of possible actions:

 ## Multiple document operations

-#### Join Documents
+### Join Documents

 This feature lets you merge two or more documents into one document, join specific pages or page ranges from several source documents into single resultant document.

 ## Single document operations

-#### Split Document
+### Split Document

 **Split** operation allows to divide a source document to several resultant documents.

-#### Move Page
+### Move Page

 **MovePage** allows to move page to another position within a document.

-#### Remove Pages
+### Remove Pages

 **RemovePages** feature provides an ability to remove single page or a collection of specific page numbers from the source document.

-#### Rotate Pages
+### Rotate Pages

 **RotatePages** operation lets you rotate pages within document.
 You can rotate pages by setting rotation angle to 90,180 or 270 degrees.

-#### Swap Page
+### Swap Pages

 **SwapPages** operation allows to swap two pages positions within the source document.
 The result is a new document where two pages have their positions exchanged.

-#### Extract Pages
+### Extract Pages

 **ExtractPages** feature allows to extract specified page or page ranges from source document.
 The result is a new document that contains only specified pages from the source document.

-#### Change Pages Orientation
+### Change Pages Orientation

 **ChangeOrientation** operation lets you set page orientation (portrait, landscape) for specific or all pages of the document.

 ## Document security operations

 GroupDocs.Merger API allows to manage document password-protection through the following security operations:

 * Check for password-protection;
 * Set document password if document is not protected with password;
 * Update password if document is password-protected already;
 * Remove password if document is password-protected.

 ## Document information extraction